lrusso/WebToApp/README.md

 ## How does it work

 The App has a WebView that shows you the content of a embedded HTML file.
 Also, you can read files from the device and write (download) files to it.
-For last, in the Android version the Web file is in **app/src/main/assets/SpiderGame.htm** and in the iOS/Mac version is in **www/SpiderGame.htm**.
+For last, in the Android version the Web file is in **app/src/main/assets/SpiderGame.htm** and in the iOS/Mac OS X version is in **www/SpiderGame.htm**.

 ## Porting details